 I'm pretty sure Walker could adjust in a hurricane.
 I was worried that he would be a little nervous or freaked out by a new location and new people and horses, especially since I wasn't there to meet him (rant to come), but from the moment he arrived, he pranced in like the big stud on campus and calmly made the place his own.

-will make the new barn owner really like me
+I think I will chew this because that will make the new barn owner really like me |

 As usual, he put on a great show for all the new kids who came over to meet him.
 He stuck his head out of the stall, let them love him all over, and they were particularly impressed with how friendly he was.
 Well, kiddies, don't be fooled by that face.
 I promise you that if you leave the door open unattended (or even attended), he will eventually make a break for it and you will chase him down the highway.